 Child relocation in Florida involves a court process or agreement between parents that allows children to relocate for the benefit of either party or the children.

-The law is very clear that while the custodial parent has the right to relocate the child, he or she cannot do so without the express agreement of the other parent.
-Most states also require that the non-custodial parent be given enough, if not equal to the other parent’s, parenting time with the child.
-Like child custody cases, the law also makes the “best interest of the child” a priority in deciding whether a request for child relocation can be approved by the court.
-Consultation with a legal expert is the best way to determine how these legal guidelines can affect a child relocation case.
+The law is very clear that while the custodial parent has the right to relocate the child, they cannot do so without the express agreement of the other parent.
+Most states also require that the noncustodial parent be given enough, if not equal to the other parent’s, parenting time with the child.
+Like child custody cases, the law also makes the “best interests of the child” a priority in deciding whether a request for child relocation can be approved by the court.
+Consultation with a legal expert who works in family law and child custody is the best way to determine how these legal guidelines can affect a child relocation case.

 The process of child relocation should begin with the custodial parent filing a request with a court.
 Usually, the court will issue a notification to the other parent, who may or may not contest the child relocation.
-In the latter case, a hearing may be scheduled by the court, in which it will study what will be best for the child, in terms of whether or not the child can be relocated and if so, how the non-custodial parent can have access and exercise parental rights to the child after the relocation.
+In the latter case, a hearing may be scheduled by the court, in which it will study what will be best for the child in terms of whether the child can be relocated and, if so, how the noncustodial parent can have access and exercise parental rights to the child after the relocation.

 As an attorney with years of experience with both child custody and divorce in Florida, I can help you understand what the law says about relocating a few miles away, to a different city, or out of state.
 I understand the many reasons for needing to relocate, including health concerns, a job or a new relationship.
 I also know what a judge is likely to say about a request for relocation.
 I can advise you on what is in your best interests given your situation.

 Partner With An Attorney Who Is Invested In You